Shot at Shepperton Studios, this was the Muppet’s 5th feature length outing.

 In 2011 Brian joined Neil Scanlan’s creature crew for Ridley Scott’s new sci-fi movie ‘Prometheus’.
 Brian performed various creatures during key scenes of the movie.

 The World’s End is Edgar Wrights final instalment in the ‘Cornetto Trilogy’.
 Following in the footsteps of Shaun of the Dead and Hot Fuzz, this film reunites Simon Pegg and Nick Frost on a pub crawl to the World’s End pub.
-Brian was there to lend a hand.
-The film is released in August 2013.
+Brian joined Waldo Mason’s effects team as Eddie Marsan’s severed right hand.
 For more information click HERE.

-In early 2013 Brian joined dozens of UK puppeteers providing assistance and background characters for The Muppets… Again.
+In early 2013 Brian joined dozens of UK puppeteers providing assistance and background characters for The Muppets: Most Wanted.
 This sequel to 2011’s The Muppets sees Kermit, Miss Piggy and co on a European tour.
-The film will be released in 2014.